-Co-Occurring Disorders, formerly known as Dual Diagnosis, describes the presence of two or more disorders in the same person.
-In this case, it refers to a person who has been diagnosed with both mental health and substance use disorders.
+Co-Occurring Disorders, formerly known as Dual Diagnosis, describe the presence of two or more disorders in the same person.
+In this case, it refers to a person diagnosed with mental health and substance use disorders.

 Is this a common occurrence?

-Co-occurring disorders are common for individuals who have either a substance use disorder or a mental illness.
-According to a 2014 National Survey on Drug Use and Health by SAMSHA, 7.9 million people or approximately 4.3% in the U.S. experience both a mental disorder and substance use disorder simultaneously.
+Co-occurring disorders are common for individuals with either a substance use disorder or a mental illness.
+According to a 2014 National Survey on Drug Use and Health by SAMSHA, 7.9 million people, or approximately 4.3% in the U.S., experience both mental and substance use disorders simultaneously.

 Do drugs cause mental illness?

-There are usually a combination of factors that lead to any mental health issue.
+A combination of factors usually leads to any mental health issue.

 What are the benefits of using integrated treatment for co-occurring disorders?

-Integrated treatment consists of the same behavioral health professionals, working in one setting, providing appropriate treatment for both mental health and substance abuse in a coordinated fashion
+- Integrated treatment consists of the same behavioral health professionals working in one setting, providing appropriate treatment for mental health and substance abuse in a coordinated fashion.

-Using an integrated model to treat co-occurring disorders means that one disorder does not present as “primary” and that mental health and substance use disorder issues are treated simultaneously.
+- Using an integrated model to treat co-occurring disorders means that one condition does not present as "primary" and that mental health and substance use disorder issues are treated simultaneously.

-empower the client to treat their own illness and manage their own recovery;
+- Empower the client to treat their illness and manage their recovery;

-often leads to a higher satisfaction of care.
+- Often leads to higher satisfaction of care.